entiros/starlify-connector-template/README.md

 Unacceptable external IDs could for example be a name that is not unique, a name that can change, or a name that is not deterministic, such as a UUID generated during the import process.

 ### Test mode

 When you are building the connector and implementing the required methods, you may not want to connect the connector to Starlify from the beginning.
 For this purpose, the connector may be started in test mode.
 There are three ways to start the connector in test mode.
 Any of these ways will ensure the connector starts in test mode:

-1. Keep the value starlify-api.api-key in the `application.yaml` file set to `INSERT_API_KEY_HERE.
+- Keep the value starlify-api.api-key in the `application.yaml` file set to `INSERT_API_KEY_HERE.
-2. Remove the starlify-api.api-key value from the `application.yaml` file.
+- Remove the starlify-api.api-key value from the `application.yaml` file.
-3. Add the property starlify-api.testing with the value set to `true` in the `application.yaml` file.
+- Add the property starlify-api.testing with the value set to `true` in the `application.yaml` file.

-When the connector is started in test mode, it will not connect to Starlify, and the connector will not require an API key.
-This allows you to test the connector without connecting it to Starlify.
-When the import endpoint is called, the connector will log the data that would have been sent to Starlify if the connector was connected to Starlify.
-This allows you to verify that the connector es extracting data from the external data source correctly, and that the data is being converted to StarlifySystems, StarlifyServices and StarlifyReferences correctly.
+When the connector is started in test mode, it will not connect to Starlify, and the connector will not reqbent to Starlify.
+This allows you to verify that the connector is extracting data from the external data source correctly, and that the data is being converted to StarlifySystems, StarlifyServices and StarlifyReferences correctly.
+To call the connector you can use for example Postman with a POST request to the URL <locationOfServer:port>/connector/networks/{networkId}/import, where the networkId needs to be replaced with a valid UUID, for example 853c2d40-e738-4196-a199-33f2c6225fa0.
+A header "X-API-KEY" is also needed, the value can empty.

 ### Models

 1. **`Identifiable`**

    - Description: This class represents an identifiable entity in the Starlify connector.
    - Usage: The `Identifiable` class is used to create objects with a unique external identifier.
 It should be used in specific cases where the type of the object is not known.
 For example, it can be used as a target in a `StarlifyReference` object, where the target could be either a `StarlifyService` or a `StarlifyEndpoint`.

    - Example instantiation:

      ```java
      import com.starlify.connector.model.Identifiable;

      // Example instantiation of Identifiable
      Identifiable identifiable = Identifiable.builder()
          .externalId("exampleExternalId")
          .build();
      ```

 2. **`StarlifySystem`**

    - Description: This model represents a system in Starlify.
    - Usage: The `StarlifySystem` model is used to create systems with the following attributes:

      - `externalId`: The external identifier for the system.
 This should be something **unique** and **deterministic** that can identify the specified system from the external data source.
      - `name`: The name of the system.
 The name should be unique among the other systems in a network.
      - `description`: A description of the system.

    - Example instantiation:

      ```java
      import com.starlify.connector.model.StarlifySystem;

      // Example instantiation of a StarlifySystem
      StarlifySystem system = StarlifySystem.builder()
          .externalId("exampleSystemExternalId")
          .name("Example System")
          .description("Example system description")
          .build();
      ```

 3. **`StarlifyService`**

    - Description: This model represents a service in Starlify.
    - Usage: The `StarlifyService` model is used to create services with the following attributes:

      - `externalId`: The external identifier for the service.
 This should be something **unique** and **deterministic** that can identify the specified service from the external data source.
      - `name`: The name of the service.
 The name should be unique among the other services with the same `StarlifySystem` as provider.
      - `providerExternalId`: The external identifier of the service's provider.
 This should be the externalId of the `StarlifySystem` that provides the service.
      - `description`: A description of the service.

    - Example instantiation:

      ```java
      import com.starlify.connector.model.StarlifyService;

      // Example instantiation of a StarlifyService
      StarlifyService service = StarlifyService.builder()
          .externalId("exampleServiceExternalId")
          .name("Example Service")
          .providerExternalId("exampleExternalSystemIdentifier")
          .description("Example service description")
          .build();
      ```

 4. **`StarlifyReference`**

    - Description: This model represents a reference in Starlify.
    - Usage: The `StarlifyReference` model is used to create references with the following attributes:

      - `externalId`: The external identifier for the reference.
 This should be something **unique** and **deterministic** that can identify the specified reference from the external data source.
      - `name`: The name of the reference.
 The name should be unique among the other references with the same `StarlifySystem` as source.
      - `sourceExternalId`: The external identifier of the reference's source.
 This should be the externalId of the `StarlifySystem` that is the source of the reference.
      - `target`: The `StarlifyService` that the reference targets.
 The target is identified by an `Identifiable` with the same externalId as the `StarlifyService` the reference should target.
      - `description`: A description of the reference.

    - Example instantiation:

      ```java
      import com.starlify.connector.model.Identifiable;
      import com.starlify.connector.model.StarlifyReference;

      // Example instantiation of a StarlifyReference
      StarlifyReference reference = StarlifyReference.builder()
          .externalId("exampleReferenceExternalId")
          .name("Example Reference")
          .sourceExternalId("exampleExternalSystemIdentifier")
          .target(Identifiable.builder().externalId("anotherExampleServiceExternalId").build())
          .description("Example description")
          .build();
      ```

 ## Configuration